antistereotip/Eternity/README.md

 - A system that is used to verify the authenticity of blocks as well as to maintain a digital ledger that keeps track of all blocks in chronological order.

+## EternityChain

+Through flagging, our blockchain will provide fast, low-cost reversible transactions to all tokens within its network.
+When you flag a transaction, the funds within that transaction are immediately locked until a foundation representative can review the dispute.
+The funds will be awarded to the user who makes the most compelling argument.
+There will be an opportunity for the person who has lost the dispute to seek legal redress.
+This will necessitate both parties providing the representative with their personal information.
+The representative will then plan the most reasonable action for both parties.
+The user who is suing will be required to pay for any expenses incurred as a result of the case, which will be reimbursed if the court rules in their favor.

 *#blockchain #crypto #opensource #privacy #development #whitehat #society*